orris27/computer_science_notes/template/codes/python/readme.md

 + nn.ModuleList acts like a python list, but allows PyTorch to realize that it contains a PyTorch module (including its trainable paramteres), otherwise PyTorch simply treats it as a python list

 41. Count number of operations for nn.Conv2d and nn.Linear
-    1. [count_flops](https://github.com/Tushar-N/blockdrop/blob/master/test.py): The idea is to replace nn.Conv2d and nn.Linear with new classes that contain `num_ops`
+    1. [count_flops](https://github.com/Tushar-N/blockdrop/blob/master/test.py): The idea is to replace nn.Conv2d and nn.Linear with new classes that contain `num_ops`。 The flops for classical networks can be seen [here](https://iq.opengenus.org/floating-point-operations-per-second-flops-of-machine-learning-models/).
     ```python
-    from backend import Model

     # ------------------------------------------------------------------ #
     class FConv2d(nn.Conv2d):
         def __init__(self, in_channels, out_channels, kernel_size, stride=1,